2011–12 Bolton Wanderers F.C. season: Premier League

 Bolton returned after the international break with an away game at local rivals Wigan Athletic.
-A Gary Caldwell own goal was pulled back by Mohamed Diamé, but David N'Gog, opening his account for Bolton, regained the lead on the stroke of half time.
+A Gary Caldwell own goal was pulled back by Mohamed Diamé, but David Ngog, opening his account for Bolton, regained the lead on the stroke of half time.
 Kevin Davies had a second half penalty saved by former Bolton goalkeeper Ali Al-Habsi before Chris Eagles secured the win in second half injury time.
 However a week later their poor run at home continued with a 2–0 loss to Sunderland, late goals from Stéphane Sessègnon and Nicklas Bendtner leaving Bolton still in the relegation zone where they remained after the next game, away at Swansea City where goals scored by Joe Allen, Scott Sinclair and Danny Graham saw Bolton fall to one off the bottom.
 Bolton's only goal was put into his own net by Graham, whilst Ricardo Gardner was sent off for the third time in his Bolton career after receiving two yellow cards.
 Going into their next game at home to Stoke City, Bolton were in danger of setting a new record if they lost their sixth home game in a row from the start of the season.
 However an early, and contentious, Kevin Davies goal along with braces from both Chris Eagles and Ivan Klasnić gave Bolton a 5–0 win, equalling their best ever victory in the Premier League.
 The game also marked the league debut of Joe Riley who received a standing ovation from the fans when substituted late in the game.
-The scoreline was the reverse of the FA Cup Semi Final the previous March which, ironically, had been overseen by the same referee, Howard Webb.
+The scoreline was the reverse of the FA Cup Semi-final the previous March which, ironically, had been overseen by the same referee, Howard Webb.
 The result left Bolton just inside the relegation zone going into an international break.